mikeyautorino2/MRIClassificationModel/README.md

 # MRI Brain Tumor Classification & Segmentation

+This is a project I have been working on for about three months- decided to make it into a public repo, enjoy!

 A comprehensive deep learning pipeline for MRI brain tumor classification and segmentation with uncertainty quantification and explainability features.

 ## 🎯 Features